openSUSE/news-o-o/_posts/2008-03-21-people-of-opensuse-masim-sugianto.markdown

 #### Which question was the hardest to answer?

-If traveling through time was possible â€“ when would we be most likely to meet you?
+If traveling through time was possible – when would we be most likely to meet you?
 I don't understand it :-P